School of Natural Sciences

 The Horsfall group has published the most advanced bio-based process for lithium-ion battery recycling to date and authored, alongside leading battery experts, the roadmap for a sustainable circular economy in lithium-ion and future battery technologies.
 Their research has also combined the use of biosynthesised nanoparticles with cutting edge green chemistry techniques to demonstrate routes to improved catalysis.

-Louise is co-leading Theme 3 and cluster 5 focusing on wastewater and waste management and the Theme 4 on Responsible Research and Innovation
+Louise is co-leading Theme 3 and cluster 5 focusing on wastewater and waste management and the Theme 4 on Responsible Research and Innovation.

 Biological Sciences